-Saint John was the greatest of the Prophets, as Jesus says, "Among those born of women there has not risen one greater than John the Baptist; but he who is least in the kingdom of heaven is greater than he" (Matthew 11:11).
+John was the greatest of the prophets, as Jesus said, "Among those born of women there has not risen one greater than John the Baptist; but he who is least in the kingdom of heaven is greater than he" (Matthew 11:11).
 We read that he was clothed with camel's hair, had a leather girdle around his waist, and ate locusts and wild honey; he lived an ascetic life, and even today is considered among the greatest models of asceticism and monastic life.
-He was dressed as the great Old Testament Prophet Elijah, who also encountered God in the desert and called the people of Israel to repent from their sins and return to God.
+He was dressed as the great Old Testament prophet Elijah, who also encountered God in the desert and called the people of Israel to repent from their sin and return to God.
 He was described as "a hairy man wearing a leather belt around his waist . . .
 Elijah the Tishbite" (4 Kingdoms 1:8).